littlestbrother/MVCAuthBuilder/README.md

 ### Bugs :/

 MacOS's bash shell interprets this code differently and will append `-e` onto all files four times whilst duplicating them!
-I'm also not sure how it will work on WSL or Git Bash).
+I'm also not sure how it will work on WSL or Git Bash.